Adopting a child from the NT

 - between 25 and 40 years older than the child you wish to adopt, or up to 45 years older if you have care and custody of another child.

-If you are single you may be able to adopt a child in exceptional circumstances.
+If you're single, you may be able to adopt a child in exceptional circumstances.

 The adoption must be in the best interests of the child.

-You will be assessed for your suitability, including whether you are already known to the child or are well-equipped to meet the child's needs.
+You will be assessed for your suitability including whether you're already known to the child or are well-equipped to meet the child's needs.

 How to register your interest

-Step 1.
-Fill in an expression of interest form .
-This is the first official step in the adoption process.
+Fill in an expression of interest form as the first official step in the adoption process:

 - that you have not had a previous adoption registration cancelled or rejected